cubusiak/interview-question3/README.md

 see it properly.
 3. Use file [postman_collection.json](postman_collection.json) in order to import the API collection to the postman.

+## Code documentation
+1. Every class and method is described in the code.
+2. Generated Java Doc is available here: [JavaDoc](java-doc/index.html).

 ## How to start the application?

 1. Build it using `mvn clean install`